 This was one of five hotels operating during the construction of the Reservoir.
 Others were The Fox under the Hill, The Prospect Inn and Buckett's Hotel.
 In the 1880s, the inn became the family home and dairy farm of Luke Hyland.
 Westway now uses the building as a youth centre.
 Holroyd Council donated the land and the Westway organization restored the building.
 Location: Hylands Road, Prospect.

 Built in 1877, the hotel is one of the few remaining roadside inns on the Great Western Highway between Sydney and Bathurst, as well as being one of the last remaining buildings (along with the former village Post Office) of the original Prospect Village.
 James Manning was issued with the first Publican's Licence in 1881, showing that the hotel may have operated without a licence for a short time.
-Manning subdivided and sold much of the land around the hotel in 1884.
+Manning built a racetrack and cricket pitch next to the hotel, providing sporting facilities for the people of Prospect.
+During this time the nearby Prospect Reservoir was under construction, which brought many construction workers to the area.
+When the reservoir was completed in 1888, business declined and Manning subdivided much of his land and entered into mortgages.

 The Royal Cricketers Arms building is of Victorian and Georgian design, being a two-storey brick and timber building set on a random rubble foundation stone wall on a sloping site.
-James Manning is thought to have operated a cricket pitch and racetrack on the property, hence the inn's name.
-The Inn changed hands frequently, until In 1963 when the property surrounding the inn was used as a Drive-In Theatre and the hotel was used as a caretaker's residence.
+The Inn changed hands frequently, until In 1963 when the property surrounding the inn was used as a Drive-In Theatre and the hotel was used as the caretaker's residence.
 After years of neglect, the Inn was restored and reopened in 1994.
 Location: Royal Cricketers Arms,385 Reservoir Road, Prospect, NSW.

 Also known as Eastern Creek Raceway, Sydney Motorsport Park is operated by the Australian Racing Drivers Club (ARDC) and caters for motor sport competition, driver education and motor shows.
 The entire complex can be hired or individual areas may be rented separately.
 ARDC staff are experienced in event management and can assist with planning an activity.
 Location: Brabham Drive, Eastern Creek, NSW.
 Phone: (02) 9672 1000